immcantation/presto/docs/workflows/Greiff2014_Workflow.rst

     **Flowchart of processing steps.**
     Each pRESTO tool is shown as a colored box.
-The workflow is divided into three primary tasks: (orange) asssembly of paired-end reads, (green) quality control and primer annotation, and removal of duplicate sequences and filtering (blue).
+The workflow is divided into three primary tasks: (orange) paired-end assembly, (green) quality control and primer annotation, and deduplication and filtering (blue).
 The intermediate files output by each tool are not shown for the sake of brevity.

 Commands